Gary Kloppenburg: Coaching career

 Kloppenburg began his coaching career as an assistant men's basketball coach at Feather River College.
 In 1984, Kloppenburg became head coach.
 From 1988 to 1993, Kloppenburg was head women's basketball coach at Lassen Community College in Susanville, California, where he led the team to two consecutive California Community College Athletic Association titles in 1992 and 1993.
 From 1993 to 1999, Kloppenburg was head men's basketball coach at Lassen.

 Kloppenburg served as an assistant coach with the Seattle Storm from 2000 through 2002 and Phoenix Mercury in 2003.
-He was an assistant coach of the Charlotte Bobcats of the National Basketball Association from 2004-2007, and an assistant coach of the Indiana Fever from 2008 through 2011 and Los Angeles Sparks in 2014.
+He was an assistant coach of the Charlotte Bobcats of the National Basketball Association from 2004 to 2007, and an assistant coach of the Indiana Fever from 2008 through 2011 and Los Angeles Sparks in 2014.

 Kloppenburg improved the Shock during his two-year tenure; nevertheless, he was fired after the 2013 season.

 In 2017, Kloppenburg became an assistant for the Seattle Storm.
-Kloppenburg served as interim head coach on August 10, 2017 after head coach Jenny Boucek was fired.
+Kloppenburg served as interim head coach on August 10, 2017, after head coach Jenny Boucek was fired.
 Kloppenburg stayed on the staff under new head coach Dan Hughes.
 In the 2019 season, Kloppenburg served as interim head coach during the time Hughes was recovering from cancer surgery.
 On June 29, 2020, Kloppenburg became head coach again after Hughes was determined to be at higher risk of illness from COVID-19.